MateiAlexandraMarinela/manual_testing_project/README.md

 <h3>3.SQL section<br></h3>
 Created a database named 'flowershop', and the tables 'customers', 'orders' and 'inventory' with all the columns needed to save data per specifications.<br>
-Performed different queries inside the sql file:.
+Performed different queries inside the sql file: <a href="https://github.com/MateiAlexandraMarinela/manual_testing_project/tree/main/MySQL">flowershop.sql</a>